 - 1 head green cabbage (about 2.5 pounds)

-4 tablespoons coarse sea salt (less if using table salt)3 scallions, roughly chopped
+- 4 tablespoons coarse sea salt (less if using table salt)

-Using a kitchen glove, mix everything well by hand until the cabbage pieces are well coated with the gochugaru mix.
-Store in an air tight container or a jar.
+- Using a kitchen glove, mix everything well by hand until the cabbage pieces are well coated with the gochugaru mix.
+Place in an airtight container or a jar, pressing down hard to remove air pockets.
 Leave it out in room temperature for half a day or so.
 Then, refrigerate.